AccessKit/accesskit-c/README.md

 - [Rust](https://rustup.rs/)
 - [CMake](https://cmake.org/), version 3.20 or higher

-Once inside the `bindings/c` directory, CMake can be used like this to build the project:
+In the root directory of this repository, CMake can be used like this to build the project:

 ```bash
 cmake -S . -B build -DCMAKE_BUILD_TYPE=Release